Combined degree: Occupational Therapy M.S. and Dr.O.T.

 - Professional resume.

-Initial application materials for traditional students is due by the end of Winter I; application materials for hybrid students are due end of Fall I. See program director/advisor for details.
+Initial application materials for traditional students is due by December 1; application materials for hybrid students are due by April 1.
+See program director/advisor for details.

 Why Pursue a Combined Degree in Occupational Therapy at Grand Valley?